walterxie/BioSci700/Lab1.md

-3. Write a reprot to discribe your analysis and explain the result, for example, how you configure the model and parameters in this analysis, why you choose that model, and what the tree tells us in term of evolutionary biology, and so on.
+3. Write a reprot to discribe your analysis and explain the result, for example, how you configure the model and parameters in this analysis, why you choose that model, and what the tree tells us, and so on.